 Agroforestry is a land-use system that integrates spatial and rotational growth of woody perennials with herbaceous growth and/or livestock.
 Trees and other biotic components of the system interact both economically and environmentally.

-Agroforestry can be used to supplement and diversify income and reduce financial risk for landowners, create excellent markets for wood and non-wood products, and meet consumer demand for specialty products.
+Agroforestry can be used to supplement and diversify income, reduce financial risk for landowners, create excellent markets for wood and non-wood products, and meet consumer demand for specialty products.

 Many agroforestry practices lead to improvements in wildlife habitat quantity and quality versus the large, cleared areas typical of monoculture-based agricultural practices.
 The creation of wildlife habitat can further supplement landowner income through hunting leases, provide personal satisfaction through wildlife-related activities, and increase the overall aesthetic quality of the land base.